Admission Basics Loading...

 Identification and Classification of Students

-Adult or mature students are normally 21 years of age or older and do not have the regular admission requirements for their chosen program.
+Adult or mature students are normally 21 years of age or older on the first day of classes and do not have the regular admission requirements for their chosen program.

 Audit students observe designated course activities and are normally exempt from course evaluations.
 Audit students require written approval of the instructor who specifies how much participation is required.
 Approval is subject to space, impact on other students and such other factors as may be deemed important by GPRC.